Jay Faires: Atlantic Records, Disney, Lionsgate

 As part of the Mammoth records JV, Faires became SVP of A&R at Atlantic Records where he oversaw the rock and alternative rosters.
 Later when he bought the company back from Atlantic and sold to Disney, he became an SVP there while running Mammoth.

 At Lionsgate, Faires was President of Music and oversaw all music for their TV and film slates including such hits as Mad Men and the Oscar winning Crash.
 The music team received two Oscar nominations for Marco Beltrami's score for 3:10 to Yuma and Bird York's song "In The Deep" for Best Picture winner Crash.
 Lionsgate released 3 of the 5 soundtracks for the Best Television Golden Globe nominees of Californication, Mad Men and Weeds.
 While there, the value of the music publishing asset doubled.

 JCOR Entertainment

 In 2000, Faires started a short lived label JCOR Entertainment, with distribution from Interscope Records.
-The label released albums from Tech N9ne, 8Ball & MJG, Masta Ace and Mystic, among others before the label was folded in 2002.
+The label released albums from Tech N9ne, 8Ball & MJG, Masta Ace and Kam, among others before the label was folded in 2002.